-- Level 1: Unadjusted quoted market prices in active markets for identical assets or liabilities - Level 2: Unadjusted quoted prices in active markets for similar assets or liabilities, unadjusted quoted prices for identical or similar assets or liabilities in markets that are not active, or inputs other than quoted prices that are observable for the asset or liability - Level 3: Unobservable inputs for the asset or liability
+Level 1: Unadjusted quoted market prices in active markets for identical assets or liabilities.

+Level 2: Unadjusted quoted prices in active markets for similar assets or liabilities, unadjusted quoted prices for identical or similar assets or liabilities in markets that are not active, or inputs other than quoted prices that are observable for the asset or liability.

+Level 3: Unobservable inputs for the asset or liability.

+Property and Equipment

-Property and equipment and related depreciation - Purchased property and equipment is stated at cost.
+Purchased property and equipment is stated at cost.
 Donated property and equipment is recorded at fair value at the date of gift.
 Maintenance and repairs are charged to operations when incurred.
 Betterments and renewals in excess of \$2,000 are capitalized.
 When property and equipment is sold or otherwise disposed of, the asset and related accumulated depreciation accounts are relieved, and any gain or loss is included in operations.
 Depreciation of property and equipment is computed on a straight-line basis over estimated useful lives ranging as follows:

-Building and building improvements

-Furniture and equipment

-Vehicles

 Estimated Useful Lives

-5 - 40 years

-3 - 15 years

-3 - 5 years
+Building and building improvements 5-40 years

+Furniture and equipment 3-15 years

+Vehicles 3-5 years

-Impairment of long-lived assets - The Organization accounts for long-lived assets in accordance with the provisions of FASB ASC 360, Property, Plant, and Equipment.
+The Organization accounts for long-lived assets in accordance with the provisions of FASB ASC 360, Property, Plant, and Equipment.
 FASB ASC 360 requires that long-lived assets be reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to future undiscounted net cash flows expected to be generated by the asset.
 If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds the fair value of the assets.
 Assets to be disposed of are reported at the lower of cost or fair value less costs to sell.
-No impairment charges were recorded for 2022.
+No impairment charges were recorded for 2023.